tg44/heptapod/README.md

 Ignores files/dirs based on other files existence, made for easy language dep ignores.
  - `fileTrigger` like `package.json` or `.git`
  - `excludePaths` like `node-modules` or `.`

+#### Global
+Globally ignores or excludes path (overrides other rules walk ignores).
+ - `path` the global path we want to evaluate (like `~/.npm`)
+ - `handleWith` a string enum
+    - `ignore` - ignores globally
+    - `exclude` - ignores globally and excludes from backups
+    - any other value - do nothing

+#### List
+Can group multiple rules to a single file.
+ - `subRules` the array of subRules (can be recursive with another `list`)

+Notes;
+ - while `rules ls` works, `enable`, `disable` and the path commands not working for the subrules, you need to edit the file manually
+ - if the list is disabled, all of it subs are handled as disables
+ - the group `searchPaths` and `ignorePaths` are currently do nothing
+   - probably this will change for easier customisations

 ### Credits
  - [asimov](https://github.com/stevegrunwell/asimov)